NOCA Student / Instructor Handbook

 - This section applies to every person that steps foot inside NOCA.
 We've used the term "students" for simplicity, but it applies to observers, performers, and instructors as well.

 - "Suspension" refers to a temporary ban from NOCA classes.
-During the timeframe of a suspension, the student is not permitted to enter the NOCA facility for any reason.
-Classes already registered will be cancelled, and exceptions will not be made for the late cancel policy.
-Suspension may last anywhere from a few days, to a few months, to be determined solely at the owners discretion.
+During a suspension, the person is not permitted to enter NOCA facilities for any reason.
+Classes already registered may be canceled, and exceptions will not be made for late cancel policy.
+Suspension length is determined by the owner.
 No refunds will be provided.

-- "Expulsion" refers to a permanent ban from NOCA, and is reserved for very severe infractions of NOCA's policies.
-The student is no longer permitted on-site at the NOCA facility in any capacity.
-A legal trespass notice will be served within 48 hours.
-The student's CircusDB account will be locked, and they will be removed from the NOCA Students FB group.
+- "Expulsion" refers to a permanent ban from NOCA and is reserved for severe infractions.
+The person is no longer permitted on-site at NOCA in any capacity.
+A trespass notice may be served as appropriate.
+The person's CircusDB account may be locked, and they may be removed from NOCA community groups.
 No refunds will be provided.

-- "Termination" refers to taking away an instructor or employees's role as a NOCA instructor or employee, or barring an individual from the performance company.
-They are still welcome to participate at NOCA as a student in group classes.
+- "Termination" refers to removing an instructor/employee role (or barring an individual from a show cast).
+They may still be welcome to participate at NOCA as a student in group classes, at the owner's discretion.

 - Attempting moves the instructor has explicitly told the student not to attempt.

-- Attempting to teach other students in the class.
+- Attempting to teach other students in class.

 - Being mildly disrespectful to an instructor or fellow student.

-- Disrupting the experience of other students in the class.
+- Disrupting the experience of other students in class.

 - Extremely high cancellation rates.

-- For serious infractions students will be expelled.
-Examples of serious infractions include, but are not limited to:
+- For serious infractions, students may be expelled.
+Examples include:

 - Deliberately damaging NOCA equipment.